monk-io/monk-mariadb/mariadb-ha-with-galera/README.md

 This repository contains Monk.io template to deploy mariadb system either locally or on cloud of your choice (AWS, GCP, Azure, Digital Ocean).

-This template includes Nginx as a reverse proxy  with rabbitmq out of box.

 ## Start